SalimOfShadow/Kamernet-Bot/README.md

 ## Configuration

-The bot can be configured by modifying the .env file.
+The bot can be configured by modifying the config.env file.
-Create a .env file to store your environment variables, and open it with your favourite text editor program (Notepad will do just fine!).
+Locate your config.env file and open it with your favourite text editor program (Notepad will do just fine!).
 Insert your parameters on all the fields,you can use the provided .env.example file as a template.

-### Example .env file parameters:
+### Example config.env file parameters:

     KAMERNET_EMAIL=your_email                                           # Your Kamernet username
     LOCATION="Amsterdam"                                                # The desired location for the room (e.g., city or neighborhood)
-    LISTING_TYPE="room,apartment,studio,anti-squat,student-housing"     # The type of listings you are searching for MAX_PRICE="1000"                                                    # Maximum price you're willing to pay for rent MIN_SIZE=2                                                          # Minimum surface area in square meters RADIUS=1                                                            # Maximum radius in km from your selected location CUSTOM_REPLY_ROOM="Example Reply"                                   # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"                              # Custom message for a whole apartment ad
+    LISTING_TYPE="room,apartment,studio,anti-squat,student-housing"     # The type of listings you are searching for MAX_PRICE="1000"                                                    # Maximum price you're willing to pay for rent MIN_SIZE=6                                                          # Minimum surface area in square meters RADIUS=1                                                            # Maximum radius in km from your selected location CUSTOM_REPLY_ROOM="Example Reply"                                   # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"                              # Custom message for a whole apartment ad